dave-howard/vsdx/docs/quickstart.rst

 Installation
 ------------

-vsdx is a python package - so like any package you can install along with any missing dependencies using pip.
+vsdx is a python package - so like any package you can install from the terminal along with any missing dependencies using pip.

-pip install vsdx
+``pip install vsdx``

-note: You will need python 3.7+ to use vsdx
+**Note:** You will need `Python 3.7+` to use vsdx

 Opening your first vsdx file
 ----------------------------